Configuring the scanner

 Analysis parameters read from package.json

 The SonarScanner for NPM parses the package.json file of the project to be analyzed and reads the value of the parameters below from the corresponding package.json field.
-For information about the listed analysis parameters, see Analysis parameters.
+For information about the listed analysis parameters, see Parameters not settable in the UI.

 Analysis parameter